undistro/zora/docs/index.md

 ## What is Zora?

-Welcome to Zora.

-Zora is a multi-cluster scan that helps you identify potential issues and vulnerabilities in your kubernetes clusters in a centralized way, ensuring that the recommended best practices are in place.
+Zora is a multi-cluster scan that helps you to identify potential issues and vulnerabilities in your kubernetes clusters in a centralized way, ensuring that the recommended best practices are in place.

 Follow these steps to get started with Zora: